-The Head of Pension Fund and the Investments Manager have primary dayto-day responsibility for the way in which climate-related investment risks are managed.
+The Head of Pension Fund and the Investments Manager have primary dayto-day responsibility for the way in which climate-related investment risks are currently managed.
 As a largely externally managed fund, the implementation of much of the management of climate-related risk is delegated to portfolio managers.
 Each manager's approach to Environmental, Social and Governance (ESG) factors and how these are integrated into their investment process is assessed as part of the manager selection process.
-The Fund's external managers are monitored on a regular basis, and a Climate Stewardship Plan has been developed.
+The Fund's external managers are monitored on a regular basis, and following the receipt of a report from LGPSC, the Fund plans to develop a Climate Stewardship Plan.